-As the coronavirus lessens its grip in some areas, our offices will be one of the first places we go back to — and it will be an ever more critical space for us to socialize, ideate, connect and meet.
-For many companies, the workplace will no longer be a place for heads-down tasks that we can accomplish from home, but will instead serve as a “passthrough office,” one which prioritizes spaces for group work.
+When the coronavirus lessens its grip, offices will be one of the first places we go back to — and it will be an ever more critical space for us to socialize, ideate, connect and meet.
+For some companies, the workplace will no longer be a place for heads-down tasks that we can accomplish from home, but will instead serve as a place for group work.

 At the same time, the virus is also accelerating preexisting technological trends that will support this transformation, freeing us to reevaluate what matters in the office, such as deeper collaboration, meaningful personal connections and increased creativity.
 The office will evolve into a place of fulfillment rather than just a place of work, and “office culture,” for many individuals, will become their social outlet.